-Buerger disease, also known as thromboangiitis obliterans, is non-necrotising arteritis found predominantly in young male smokers.
+Buerger disease, also known as thromboangiitis obliterans, is a chronic, non-atherosclerotic, inflammatory, thrombotic arteritis found predominantly in young male smokers.

 Patients may initially present with nonspecific symptoms such as hand and foot claudication, which eventually progresses to ischaemic ulceration.
 A biopsy is often necessary to make the diagnosis because the imaging appearance and symptoms overlap with those of atherosclerosis and other connective tissue diseases.